John F. Kennedy International Airport: Information services

 In the immediate vicinity of the airport, parking and other information can be obtained by tuning to a highway advisory radio station at 1630 AM.
 A second station at 1700 AM provides information on traffic concerns for drivers leaving the airport.

 Kennedy Airport, along with the other Port Authority airports (LaGuardia and Newark), uses a uniform style of signage throughout the airport properties.
 Yellow signs direct passengers to airline gates, ticketing and other flight services; green signs direct passengers to ground transportation services and black signs lead to restrooms, telephones and other passenger amenities.
 In addition, the Port Authority operates "Welcome Centers" and taxi dispatch booths in each airline terminal, where staff provide customers with information on taxis, limousines, other ground transportation and hotels.

 Former New York City traffic reporter Bernie Wagenblast provides the voice for the airport's radio stations and the messages heard on board AirTrain JFK and in its stations.

 Notable staff

 Stephen Abraham, colloquially known as Kennedy Steve, was an air traffic controller at JFK between 1994 and 2017.
-Abraham was known for his distinct "informal" tone and controlling-style while handling ground traffic at the airport.
-Many of his interactions with pilots were recorded and featured on various social media platforms, including various YouTube channels.
-In 2017, Abraham was awarded the Dale Wright Award by the National Air Traffic Controllers Association (NATCA) for distinguished professionalism and exceptional career service to NATCA and the National Air Space System.
+Abraham was known for his distinct "informal" tone and controlling style while handling ground traffic at the airport.
+Several of his interactions with pilots were recorded and featured on various social media platforms, including various YouTube channels.
+In 2017, Abraham was awarded the Dale Wright Award by the National Air Traffic Controllers Association (NATCA) for distinguished professionalism and exceptional career service to NATCA and the National Airspace System.
 In 2019, he was hired as Airside Operations and Ramp Manager at JFK's Terminal 1.

+In media

+Full-length features filmed at the Airport;